camptocamp/tilecloud/README.md

 Please report bugs and feature requests using the [GitHub issue tracker](https://github.com/twpayne/tilecloud/issues).

+TileCloud comes with unit tests in the `tilecloud/tests` directory.
+You can run these with the command:

+	$ make test

+This is equivalent to:

+	$ python setup.py nosetests

 For pull requests, it is very much appreciated if your code passes [pep8](http://pypi.python.org/pypi/pep8) and [pyflakes](http://pypi.python.org/pypi/pyflakes) without warnings, with the exception of pep8 warning "E501 line too long", which is allowed.
 You can run pep8 and pyflakes on the codebase with the command:

 	$ make pep8 pyflakes